 Individuals associated with UCSF are expected to cooperate with the RIO and other institutional officials in the course of research misconduct proceedings.

-Contact Office of the campus RIO with any questions.
+Contact the office of the campus RIO with any questions.

 - Code of Federal Regulations: Department of Energy Policy on Research Misconduct (10 CFR Parts 600 and 733; 48 CFR Parts 935, 952 and 970; RIN 1901–AA89)